opensistemas-hub/osbrain/docs/source/introduction.rst

 #. osBrain uses `pickle <https://docs.python.org/library/pickle.html>`_ for
    serialization, which means that the system performance depends on this package.
-#. ØMQ transport is TCP by default.
-The network may have a great impact on
+#. ØMQ transport is IPC by default.
+It can be changed to TCP globally or
-   performance.
+   configured specifically for each bind.
+Note, however, that in this case the network may have a great impact on performance.
+TCP must be used, of course, for distributed systems.